By Kat Von Rohr, Blog Editor for LeadPages

 But actually, this is a lead generation page to generate interest about Joshua’s professional Linkedin profile writing services.

 To get the full effect, you really need to check out this phenomenal page live — and watch the video.
-I recommend you check it out right now.

 7. Happiness Agenda: “MOMsterMind Live”

 Love this page from Stacy Boegem, creator of the Happiness Agenda.